-- 1. Student Writing Competition - a.
-The Student Writing Competition shall be organized and conducted by the incoming Senior Note & Comment Editor - b.
-Eligibility - i.
-Any first-year, second-year, or transfer student enrolled in the Law School may apply for membership on the Journal provided they are able to fulfill the duties of Staff Membership. - ii.
-Individuals must be present on campus during the Fall Semester to qualify for credit unless studying abroad. - iii.
-The Journal may offer membership to a first-year student who intends to study abroad during any subsequent year provided the individual agrees to: - (a) Follow a writing schedule as determined by the Senior Note & Comment Editor while abroad; and - (b) Follow all other Journal requirements when not studying abroad. - iv.
-In order to participate in a Write-On Process, students must be enrolled at the UW Law School when the Write-On Process begins. - v.
-To participate in a Write-On Process, students must be able to fulfill the terms of the Wisconsin International Law Journal's commitment policy or policies, as drafted by the Editor-in-Chief and Senior Note & Comment Editor and communicated to or made available to potential Write-On Process Participants at least fourteen days prior to the start of the Write-On Process. - vi.
-Law students (Full-Time, Part-Time, LL.M., S.J.D.) may participate in the Spring Write-On Process only, except Transfer J.D. students may participate in the Fall Write-On Process held during their first semester at the UW Law School or a subsequent Spring Write-On Process. - vii.
+- a.
+Any first-year, second-year, or transfer student enrolled in the Law School may apply for membership on the Journal provided they are able to fulfill the duties of Staff Membership. - b.
+Individuals must be present on campus during the Fall Semester to qualify for credit unless studying abroad. - c.
+The Journal may offer membership to a first-year student who intends to study abroad during any subsequent year provided the individual agrees to: - i.
+Follow a writing schedule as determined by the Senior Note & Comment Editor while abroad; and - ii.
+Follow all other Journal requirements when not studying abroad. - d.
+In order to participate in a Write-On Process, students must be enrolled at the University of Wisconsin Law School when the Write-On Process begins. - e.
+Students with a McBurney Account may utilize approved disability accommodations throughout the Write-On Process, as applicable.
+To obtain approval, while registering for Write-On, competitors shall contact the Assistant Dean for Student Affairs to initiate McBurney accommodations for the Write-On Process.
+Approval of accommodations is subject to the Assistant Dean's approval, and may be subject to the approval of the Journal's Faculty Advisor. - f.
+To participate in a Write-On Process, students must be able to fulfill the terms of the Wisconsin International Law Journal's commitment policy or policies, as drafted by the Editor-in-Chief and Senior Note & Comment Editor and communicated to or made available to potential Write-On Process Participants at least fourteen days prior to the start of the Write-On Process. - g.
+Law students (Full-Time, Part-Time, LL.M., S.J.D.) may participate in the Spring Write-On Process only, except Transfer J.D. students may participate in the Fall Write-On Process held during their first semester at the University of Wisconsin Law School or a subsequent Spring Write-On Process. - h.
 Students may only participate in one Write-On Process.
-A student will be deemed to have participated in a Write-On Process if the student receives access to the materials provided for that Write-On Process. - viii.
+A student will be deemed to have participated in a Write-On Process if the student receives access to the materials provided for that Write-On Process. - i.
 To comply with Law School Rules 3.01 and 3.02, only J.D. students who will complete the "First-Year Program" prior to the first semester in which they will enroll as members of the Wisconsin International Law Journal may participate in a Write-On Process.
 For the Spring Write-On Process, J.D. students will first enroll as members of the Wisconsin International Law Journal the following Fall semester.
-For the Fall Write-On Process, J.D.
+For the Fall Write-On Process, J.D. students will first enroll as members of the Wisconsin International Law Journal the same semester in which the Fall Write-On Process is held.
+J.D. students who will not satisfy this requirement must secure the permission of the Assistant Dean of Student Affairs before participating in a Write-On Process.

-- students will first enroll as members of the Wisconsin International Law Journal the same semester in which the Fall Write-On Process is held.
-J.D. students who will not satisfy this requirement must secure the permission of the Director of Student Life before participating in a Write-On Process. - ix.
+j.
 To comply with Law School Rules 10.01 and 10.02, S.J.D. and LL.M. students may only participate in a Write-On Process with the consent of their principal academic adviser and the chair of the Graduate Programs Committee.